 Why are teamwork skills important?

-• If a team is made up of members who know their strengths, they will bring their most important assets into the team and guarantee for the best results.
+• If a team is made up of members who know their strengths, they will bring their most important assets into the team and vision statement, which guarantees the best results.

 • Having great teamwork skills should also be a priority because they are not a skill someone has or not, but they can be acquired.
 If one has trouble working in a team, it is possible to achieve improvements with time and effort.